robgraves/crapsgame/README.md

 robgravesny@gmail.com

-put "CRAPS TERMINAL GAME" im the subject line or else I may overlook it,
+Please put, "CRAPS TERMINAL GAME" in the subject line or else I may overlook it inadvertantly.

 __________________________________________________________